exercism/docs/building/tracks/syllabus/README.md

 Sometimes concepts differ subtly, sometimes radically.
 Sometimes concepts don't exist at all.

+The syllabus, and therefore the concept tree, should represent the concepts that exist in the language.

 Don't include concepts just because other tracks do.
-Not all concepts apply to all tracks.

-The syllabus, and therefore the concept tree, should represent the concepts that exist in the language.

 In some cases it might be tempting to put a concept in because people often have to work around it by using concepts that do exist.
 Rather than doing this, introduce the concept that the language _does_ use, and consider adding an exercise that explains how to use it in that type of situation.